next-multilingual/next-multilingual/README.md

 #### 〰️ `getMulConfig` (simple config)

-Short for "get multilingual configuration", this function will generate a Next.js config that will meet most use cases.
-Simply add the following code in your application's `next.config.js`:
+Short for "get multilingual configuration", this function will generate a Next.js config that will meet most use cases. `getMulConfig` takes the following arguments:

+- `applicationIdentifier` — The unique application identifier that will be used as a messages key prefix.
+- `locales` — The actual desired locales of the multilingual application.
+Only BCP47 language tags following the `language`-`country` format are accepted.
+For more details on why, refer to the [design decisions](../../docs/design-decisions.md) document.
+- `options` (optional) — Options part of a [Next.js configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) object.
+- Also a few other arguments you probably will never need to use - check in your IDE (JSDoc) for more details.

+`getMulConfig` will return a [Next.js configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) object.

+To use it, simply add the following code in your application's `next.config.js`:

 ```ts
 const { getMulConfig } = require('next-multilingual/config');